Podiatry Care in Brunswick and Sandringham

 For appointments at the Brunswick Foot Clinic and Sandringham Foot Clinic contact the team at Melbourne Podiatrist on 9387 8555.

-Podiatrists are identified as important members of the medical care workforce in reducing and managing lower limb difficulties for people living with diabetes.
+Podiatrists in Bentleigh East are identified as important members of the medical care workforce in reducing and managing lower limb difficulties for people living with diabetes.

 A fundamental area of foot care carried out by podiatrists is the treatment of a variety of acute and chronic nail problems, the management of which depends upon the pathology.